lirikrexhepi/brainrotCorp/README.md

 # brainrotCorp
- Brainrot Corp is THE simplest TikTok Brainrot video generator/
+ Brainrot Corp is THE simplest TikTok Brainrot video generator.